 Workflow automation is when business processes can be launched and executed without the need for any human intervention.
 By applying rule-based logic, each step of a task can automatically be routed to the relevant people and systems needed for it to be completed.

 Emails are sent to employees, clients and customers.
-Reminders are organised.
+Reminders are organized.
 Tasks are always scheduled.
 Announcements are published.
 All this and more is made possible with workflow-related project management software – without anyone in your team pushing a single button.

-Through these pre-built rules, organisations can eliminate many of the manual tasks and paper-based processes that were the bane of their employees’ lives.
+Through these pre-built rules, organizations can eliminate many of the manual tasks and paper-based processes that were the bane of their employees’ lives.
 This means improved productivity, reduced costs and overall better experiences for team members, customers and more.